lostminty/COMPX527_BAG/DEPLOYMENT.md

 >
 >export AWS_REGION=$AWS_DEFAULT_REGION

-After the AWS credentials are configured, set the below to your key pair (which should have 0600 permissions or you will get an error):
+After the AWS credentials are configured, set the below to your EC2 key pair that you have created for deployment purposes, which should have 0600 permissions or you will get an error:

 >chmod 600 /path/to/my/key_pair.pem
 >